modelica/MA-Bylaws/MA-Bylaws.md

 exercise his/her voting rights as an individual member during that meeting.

-A member must be present at a meeting to execute his/her voting rights, except for electronic voting.
+A member must be present at a meeting to execute his/her voting rights (see §5 for the definition of "present"), except for electronic voting.

 The Assembly constitutes a quorum when at least nine members are present which have the right to vote, one of whom is the Chairperson or